Chemistry (CHEM/CHEM&)

 4 hours of lecture / 2 hours of lab

-Prerequisite: MATH 96 (grade of "C" or higher), placement into Math level 45, or concurrent enrollment in MATH 6.
+Prerequisite: MATH 96 (grade of "C" or higher), or placement into Math level 45.

 Topics in general chemistry applicable to students seeking a 2-year degree in the health-occupations fields.
 Unit-factor method is applied to problem solving.
 Topics covered include units of measurement, atomic structure, chemical bonding, energy, the mole concept, nomenclature of inorganic compounds, writing and balancing equations, properties of gases, solutions and colloids, reaction rates and equilibrium, acids, bases and salts, radiation and health.
 Completion of elementary algebra recommended.
 [GE, NS, NS-LAB, SE]